ContextMapper/contextmapper.github.io/_docs/faqs.md

 ### I have other questions not listed here.
 How can I contribute?
 If you have any questions not answered by our documentation page, we are happy if you create an issue in our documentation [repo](https://github.com/ContextMapper/contextmapper.github.io/issues).
 Of course, PR's are always welcome as well.

+### How do I validate all CML models (*.cml files) in my Eclipse project?
+The CML models are validated when you save the *.cml automatically, if _"Build Automatically"_ is enabled in the _Project_ menu.
+If it is not enabled you can validate all models by triggering _"Build All"_ in the _Project_ menu.

 Your [contribution](/getting-involved/) is welcome!